fderepas/unix_memo/compile_from_source.md

-# Compile some package from the sources
+# Compile packages from  source code

 Here is how to download source code of packages on an Ubuntu distro.
 As of Ubuntu 24.10 repositories to get sources